kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 # 3. Day 2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
 ## 3.1.
 Timing libs
 ### 3.1.1.
 Sky130 Process Node
 The SKY130 is a mature 180nm-130nm hybrid technology originally developed internally by Cypress Semiconductor before being spun out into SkyWater Technology and made accessible to general industry.
-SkyWater and Google’s collaboration is now making this technology accessible to everyone! [source: https://github.com/google/skywater-pdk]
+SkyWater and Google’s collaboration is now making this technology accessible to everyone!
+[5]
 ### 3.1.2.
 Introduction to standard cell library
 On the gate-level the target architecture is usually described by a “Liberty file”.
-The Liberty file format is an industry standard format that can be used to describe the behaviour and other properties of standard library cells. [source from The Liberty Library Modeling Standard: http://www.opensourceliberty.org/.]
+The Liberty file format is an industry standard format that can be used to describe the behaviour and other properties of standard library cells.
+[6]
-As a part of SkyWater Open Source PDK, [multiple](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/foundry-provided.html) standard digital cell libraries are provided that cover a range of different target architectures [source: https://github.com/google/skywater-pdk].
+As a part of SkyWater Open Source PDK, multiple [7] standard digital cell libraries are provided that cover a range of different target architectures [5].
 In this workshop we will be using sky130_fd_sc_hd (high density) standard cell library (target architecture) to map our synthesized design from Yosys.
 Some trivial details of our Liberty file are shown below.
 Although a thorough look into it has to be given to understand its potenetial.
 ![Target Archtecture](assets/liberty.png)